-The wrongful death lawyers at Sarkisian Law Offices serve clients in Indiana and Illinois.
+The wrongful death lawyers at Sarkisian Personal Injury Lawyers serve clients in Indiana and Illinois.
 Their offices are located in Lake County and Porter County, Indiana.

 Nothing is more devastating to a family than the loss of a parent, spouse, or child that occurs because of the negligence of others.

-Having represented grieving families of those killed by negligent acts, the attorneys at Sarkisian Law Offices know that legal action can never truly compensate for such a loss.
+Having represented grieving families of those killed by negligent acts, the attorneys at Sarkisian Personal Injury Lawyers know that legal action can never truly compensate for such a loss.

 So, while there is no way to replace a loved one when they have been killed by the negligence of another, Indiana law does give survivors certain protections in these types of cases.
-You may be able to seek compensation for the costs you’ve incurred as a result of your loved one’s death.
+You may be able to seek compensation for the losses you have suffered as a result of your loved one’s death.

-At Sarkisian Law Offices, we work to protect the rights of the survivors, to help preserve the quality of life that they once enjoyed.
+At Sarkisian Personal Injury Lawyers, we work to protect the rights of the survivors, to help preserve the quality of life that they once enjoyed.

 A death can be defined as “wrongful” when a person’s negligent actions caused a tortious injury that resulted in another individual’s death.